 “Yes.
 Oh, I own a restaurant in Camden.”

 ‘You bloody liar!’ thought Maggie, ‘You just work behind the bar!’
 “That sounds interesting…”

 Suddenly everyone returned to the table and Freda got up to leave.
 The band struck up again, stifling conversation.
 Freda scribbled on a card and passed it to Maggie.

 “Roger, come!” said Sarah, and Maggie, pocketing it, proceeded, not-unwillingly, onto the dance-floor again.

 Suddenly she remembered she had complementary tickets for the New Year Masquerade Ball at Tobacco Dock.
-Hmm, surely it wouldn’t do any harm to dress as Roger just once more, and Freda wasn’t bad looking….
+Hmm, surely it wouldn’t do any harm to dress as Roger just once more, and, after all, Freda wasn’t bad looking.

 Featured in the book, To Cut a Short Story Short: 111 Little Stories

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.